MustafaNafizDurukan/BetterSharpPick/README.md

 # BetterSharpPick

 BetterSharpPick is a .NET tool that runs PowerShell code **without calling `powershell.exe` directly**.
-It’s intended for legitimate security testing and blue/red team workflows in environments with restrictive policies (e.g., AppLocker).

 > Legal & Ethical Use
 >